nahidthenh/media-wipe/README.txt

 The plugin implements rate limiting to prevent abuse, allowing a maximum number of operations per hour.
 This helps maintain system stability and security.

+= How accurate is the unused media detection? =

+The AI-powered detection system is highly accurate, scanning posts, pages, widgets, menus, and theme files.
+Files with 90%+ confidence scores are very safe to delete.
+For maximum safety, always start with "Select High Confidence Only" and review lower-confidence files manually.

+= Should I use Basic or Advanced scan? =

+Basic scan is recommended for most users as it's faster and covers posts, pages, and widgets.
+Use Advanced scan if you have custom themes with hardcoded media references, but note it's slower and may have false positives due to theme file complexity.

+= What does the confidence score mean? =

+The confidence score (0-100%) indicates how certain the system is that a file is unused.
+90-100% = very safe to delete, 75-89% = review recommended, 0-74% = manual review required.
+Higher scores mean safer deletions.

 == Screenshots ==

 1. Media Wipe Dashboard with statistics and quick actions